A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Application -- segmenting brain regions into activation tiers

 To present additional benchmarks, here we estimate the posterior mean of the vector of z-statistics using the Spike and Slab (SnS) and Horseshoe (HS) models, after proper centering.
 Under the former model, we deem a region as relevant if its inclusion probability over the MCMC samples is over 5\%, given the high level of sparsity induced by the SnS model in our data.
 Under the latter model, we select a brain region as significant if the credible set for the corresponding mean does not contain zero \citep{VanderPas2017}.

 Next, we apply the HSM model directly to the centered z-scores:

 As mentioned previously, the expression in \eqref{HSM_zeta} can be regarded as a multi-group model in a multiple hypothesis testing framework.
 Within this setting, we will interpret the component characterized by the lowest variance as representative of the null distribution.
 In contrast, the other components, which are ranked in increasing order, represent different degrees of relevance.
-To fit model \eqref{HSM_zeta}, we use a Bayesian nonparametric approach employing a DP stick--breaking representation over the mixture weights, and adopt an Inverse Gamma distribution for $\tau^2$. \bch A sparse finite mixture could have been employed as well since, as we will show in the experiments conducted in Section \ref{Sec::SimuStud}, the two specifications appear to provide similar results.
-The hyperprior on $\tau^2$ was chosen to ensure good mixing of the global shrinkage parameter. \ech We ran 10,000 iterations as burn-in period and used the next 10,000 samples for inference.
-Then, we post-process the resulting posterior coclustering matrix with the Medvedovic approach partitioning the z-scores into four tiers of relevance ranging from no activation ({Tier 4}) to clear activation ({Tier 1}).
+To fit model \eqref{HSM_zeta}, we use a Bayesian nonparametric approach with a DP stick--breaking representation over the mixture weights, and adopt an Inverse Gamma distribution for $\tau^2$.
+A sparse finite mixture would also suffice, as the experiments we conduct in Section \ref{Sec::SimuStud} show that the two specifications appear to provide similar results.
+The hyperprior on $\tau^2$ was chosen to ensure good mixing of the global shrinkage parameter.
+We ran 10,000 iterations as burn-in period and used the next 10,000 samples for inference.
+Then, we postprocessed the resulting posterior coclustering matrix with the Medvedovic approach.
+Although the flexibility of our model allows estimating the number of tiers through inspection of the non-empty components of the posterior distribution, for practical and inferential purposes a choice often needs to be made post-MCMC.
+For this application, the inspection of the postprocessing results and the insight of our collaborators led to partitioning the z-scores into four tiers of relevance ranging from no activation ({Tier 4}) to clear activation ({Tier 1}).

 Figure \ref{fig:coef_prob} presents the posterior means (circles) and posterior medians (crosses) for different quantities.
 The elements in both panels are represented according to the tier to which they are assigned.
 The top-left panel shows the estimated coefficients.
 We can see how the model groups the scores according to their magnitude.
 A scatter plot of the z-scores vs. the posterior estimates is displayed in the bottom-left panel.
 The axes are cropped to showcase the shrinking effect of the HSM model on the z-scores for {Tiers 3} and {4}.
 Finally, the right panel presents the posterior probabilities of relevance $1-\bar{\kappa}_i$, for $i=1,\ldots,n$.
 This plot helps interpret the tiers of relevance: we notice the shift from {Tier 4} to {Tier 3} in both posterior estimates occurring around 0.5.
 Therefore, our method can be seen as an extension of the two-group model, automatically detecting the null group.
 Moreover, after filtering out the irrelevant units, it partitions the remaining ones into different sets with increasing levels of importance, capturing more information from the z-scores.